Health and Safety Guidance

-An important part of our strategy is ensuring that people are healthy when they come to school, and modifying our facilities and procedures to mitigate risk.
-Through rigorous safety protocols and physical alterations to campus facilities, we have created an environment intended to limit the spread of Covid-19 in our community.
-All of us must adhere to some basic safety principles: monitor your health daily, mask wearing, social distancing, frequent handwashing and avoiding large gatherings.
+An important part of the college's strategy is ensuring that people are healthy when they come to school, and modifying our facilities and procedures to mitigate risk.
+Through rigorous safety protocols and physical alterations to campus facilities, Canisius has created an environment intended to limit the spread of Covid-19 in our community.
+Everyone must adhere to some basic safety principles: monitoring your health daily, mask wearing, social distancing, frequent handwashing and avoiding large gatherings.
 Everyone - students, faculty and staff alike - is being asked to acknowledge the Griff Pledge to commit to these new community expectations and practice them on a daily basis.

 Monitoring Your Health

 All faculty and staff are required to complete a daily health screening prior to reporting to work on campus.
 Additionally, a mobile app, Campus Clear, is available for student use.
 Students are encouraged to utilize this daily self-monitoring tool whenever they are on campus.
 Results will be assessed periodically by a designated team in the Office of Student Health.
 If anyone reports symptoms or has been exposed to someone potentially infected, the college will initiate its protocols to care for the student and contain, monitor and track illness.

 Campus community members are also asked to complete a Daily Health Assessment, which informs a designated team of anyone who may have symptoms or who has been exposed to someone potentially infected.
 This also enables the college to take appropriate measures to contain, monitor and track illness.

 Testing - Return to campus for the Spring semester